• Skip to primary navigation

 Jump to Recipe

 These turkey and black bean tacos are perfect any night of the week!
-Ready in under 30-minutes, this turkey taco recipe is a great alternative to beef tacos!
+Ready in under 30 minutes, this turkey taco recipe is a great alternative to beef tacos and has become one of our family’s most requested meals.
 Plus, making a large batch of this turkey taco filling is also great for those who love to meal prep!

 A tray of ground turkey and black bean tacos served in flour tortillas with lettuce, cheese, and diced tomatoes.

-Making a big batch of these ground turkey tacos with black beans is perfect for those who love to meal prep.
-It lasts for several days in the fridge AND the filling is freezer-friendly so you can save some for another day.
-I also love that this is a healthier taco option than a classic ground beef taco.
-Filling out your taco meat with black beans is also a great way to add plant based protein and fiber to your diet and also reduces the overall cost of your dinner.
-That’s a win-win for me!
+What I love about this recipe is how versatile it is.
+Making a big batch is wonderful for meal prep since it lasts for several days in the fridge and the filling is freezer friendly so you can save some for another day.
+I also appreciate that this is a lighter taco option than classic ground beef tacos.
+Filling out your taco meat with black beans is a great way to add plant based protein and fiber to your diet while also extending the filling and reducing the overall cost of your dinner.
+That’s a win all around for me!

 If you’re looking for more taco recipes, be sure to try my cornmeal crusted fish tacos and sheet pan vegetarian tacos with chimichurri too!